hpcclab/SAED-Security-At-Edge/README.md

   month={May}
 }
  ````
+ The paper is also available in the following address:

 ## Architecture
 <p align="center"><img src="archi.png"></p>
+Architectural overview of the SAED system within edge tier and as part of the three-tier enterprise search service.
+SAED provides semantic search via identifying the query context and combining that with the user’s interests.
+Then, Query Expansion and Weighting unit of SAED, respectively, incorporate the semantic and assure the relevancy of the results.
+Solid and dashed lines indicate the interactions from user to the cloud tier and from the cloud tier to the user respectively.
 ## SAED Running Instructions
 Here, we uploaded only the plain-text dataset for simplicity of the usage.
 1. Download "GoogleNews-vectors-negative300.bin" from [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit). and save it in the parent folder "SAED-Security-At-Edge"